-On the federal judiciary, he clerked for now-Chief Judge Carl E. Stewart on the U.S. Court of Appeals for the Fifth Circuit and Judge Alexander Williams, Jr. on the U.S. District Court for the District of Maryland.
+On the federal judiciary, he clerked for Judge Carl E. Stewart on the U.S. Court of Appeals for the Fifth Circuit and Judge Alexander Williams, Jr. (ret.) on the U.S. District Court for the District of Maryland.

-Jones received his A.B. in history and political science, with high honors, from Stanford University and his J.D. from the University of Virginia Law School, where he was editor-in-chief of the Journal of Social Policy & Law and co-founder of the Law School’s Center for Race & Law.
+He received his A.B. in history and political science, with high honors, from Stanford University and his J.D. from the University of Virginia Law School, where he was editor-in-chief of the Journal of Social Policy & Law and co-founder of the Law School’s Center for Race & Law.

-Jones is an intermittent lecturer at the University of Michigan Law School.
+He is an intermittent lecturer at the University of Michigan Law School.
 He has also taught at Georgetown Law Center, the George Washington University Law School, the University of Washington Law School, and the Evans School of Public Policy & Governance.
 A Stennis Fellow, Wasserstein Fellow, and Murnaghan Fellow, he has been published in the Harvard Law & Policy Review.

 Admitted to practice in Maryland; not admitted in the District of Columbia.
 Practicing under the supervision of Principals of the Firm.